 While the Roborock S6 MaxV justifies its premium price with its powerful features, the Roborock S6 Pure offers better value for your money.

 Both the Roborock S6 MaxV and the Roborock S6 Pure offer great value for your money.
 For their features, performance, and the convenience they offer, their price tags are only reasonable.
 Our favor tips towards the Roborock S6 Pure for its more budget-friendly price tag.
-It retails at 549 USD while the Roborock S6 MaxV will set you back 749 USD.
 If cost is no object, get the Roborock S6 MaxV.
 On the other hand, get the Roborock S6 Pure if you want a more cost-effective robot vacuum that doesn’t compromise performance and quality.